Killing of Ali Fazeli Monfared

-Ali "Alireza" Fazeli Monfared (January 2, 2001 – May 4, 2021) was a gay Iranian citizen kidnapped and murdered by three men, namely his half-brother and two cousins, near the city of Ahvaz in Iran's Khuzestan Province because of his sexual orientation.
-News of the murder generated significant online coverage and calls by activists and celebrities to challenge homophobia in Iran.
+Ali "Alireza" Fazeli Monfared (January 2, 2001 – May 4, 2021) was a 20-year-old Iranian man who was kidnapped and decapitated by three men, namely his half-brother and two cousins, near the city of Ahvaz in Iran's Khuzestan Province because of his sexual orientation.
+News of the situation garnered significant social media attention and coverage and calls by activists and celebrities to challenge homophobia in Iran.

 History

 Identified as a case of honor killing, the murder by beheading was committed days after Fazeli Monfared's half-brother learned about his sexual orientation from his military service exemption card.
 Iran's military laws exempt gay people from mandatory military service.
 It is reported that Fazeli Monfared was planning to move to Turkey and seek asylum after receiving his military service exemption.
 Fazeli Monfared's mother was hospitalized after learning of the death, according to the Iranian LGBTQ+ rights group 6Rang, and his half-brother and cousins were arrested.

 Iran's anti-LGBT military law outing gays has been blamed for Fazeli Monfared's murder.

 According to individuals who had known Alireza Fazeli Monfared prior to his murder, he had faced years of homophobic and transphobic harassment, which he never reported to the police "out of a fear of facing violence and prosecution at the hands of the authorities."